mikesilvers/BitCoinCoding/README.md

 The problem I encountered using RxCocoa for the table is:

 There are two different API calls required.
 One call for a group of two known locations and the other call using location information.
 When combining the results for the two calls, RxCocoa was creating two table sections.
 I was not able, in a timely manner, to combine the results into a single Observable without the table sections.
 There were several options I attempted, but the results were the same.
 I had already used quite a bit of time and was not able, due to time, to implement RxDataSources.
+If you would like to review where I was in the process, please review the branch `corelocation`.

 If this issue occurred in practice, I would discuss the issue with the tema leader and come up with the appropriate resolution at that time.